It is good for us to be here: Transfiguration

 Imagine it.

-but his mind, like ours, has trouble grappling with a man, known to be of human estate, divine.
+Peter has already declared his knowledge that this man Jesus is the Christ, the Messiah.
+But his mind, like ours, has trouble grappling with a man, known to be of human estate, divine.

 The three accept the invitation to “come pray with me.”

-And there on either side of Jesus, they see the prophets Elijah and Moses and then hear a voice like thunder:
+On either side of Jesus, they see the prophets Elijah and Moses.

 “This is my beloved son, listen to him.”

 “It is is good for us to be here,” declares the master of understatement, Peter.
-The most confusing of the apostles; one moment, Peter seems enveloped in divinity and the very next, such a sinner that Christ refers to the man who will lead his church as Satan.
+The most confusing of the apostles.
+One moment, Peter seems enveloped in divinity.
+And the very next, such a sinner that Christ refers to the man who will lead his church as Satan.
 A paradox, precisely like you and me…

-We are told that Peter says this because he “does not know what he is saying.”
+Peter says this because he “does not know what he is saying.”

 What phrasing could possibly fit this experience?
-Can you think of even one word?

-It is good for us to be here.”
+“It is good for us to be here.”

 Yes, Amen, Peter.
-Jesus saw clearly the simplicity and purity of your heart, your soul, and your mind.
+Jesus saw the simplicity and purity of your heart, your soul, and your mind.

-Each year, on August sixth, the Christian church celebrates The Feast of the Transfiguration of Christ, each year we are reminded of our mission, our destiny: To transform and become Him… seeing, feeling, thinking-and loving-like Christ.
+Each year, on August sixth, the Christian church celebrates the Feast of the Transfiguration of Christ.
+Each year we are reminded of our mission, our destiny.
+To transform and become Him… seeing, feeling, thinking-and loving like Christ.

 Impossible.